Frank Gilbertson (1873 – 1929): Founder of Swansea University - Part I

 For Arthur, 1893 had ended well after he had prevailed in an industrial dispute and the coming year held the gratifying prospect of Frank joining him in the Company following his graduation.
 However, just at the apogee of Arthur’s success the family was plunged into trauma by the death of Ellen in March 1894, at the age of only 44.
 Arthur was devastated by this tragedy and, probably for the first time, truly needed support from his children, particularly Frank, whose Coming of Age was still celebrated belatedly after a period of mourning for his mother.
 Arthur never really recovered from losing Ellen, but there was a large family to look after and a business to run, and that business – in spite of the McKinley Tariff – was doing very well.
 With Frank’s technical knowledge the steelmaking was successful and plans were made for a galvanising plant to export roofing sheets “to our Colonies, instead of America” [4, p.
 20].

-As well as works expansion, in his grief Arthur threw himself into two simultaneous building projects: a church for Ellen’s memorial and a new house for Frank’s expected marriage.
+As well as works expansion, in his grief Arthur threw himself into two simultaneous building projects: church improvements for Ellen’s memorial and a new house for Frank’s expected marriage.
 That he could afford both at once testifies to the Company’s profitability.
 All Saints Church [3, p.
 96], with Ellen’s gravestone adjacent, was completed in 1896 [4, pp. 371 – 4].

 By 1895 the family home at Glanrhyd was crowded with siblings and was no place for Frank to begin married life.
 Although Arthur had built his own home on land leased from the Lloyds, he subsequently purchased the freehold of an adjoining part of the Gelligron Estate : about 15 acres of scenic woodland [10, pp. 52 – 54] on the other side of the river in Cwmdu [4, p.
 347].
 Arthur planned to build a new residence here for Frank, to be called Glynteg [4, p.
 344].